gohugoio/hugo/content/en/templates/views.md

 ## Example: Content View Inside a List

-The following example demonstrates how to use content views inside of your [list templates][lists].
+The following example demonstrates how to use content views inside your [list templates][lists].

 ### `list.html`